IASL Student Chapter Criteria

 Criteria: Students lead, organize, recruit membership and implement STEM related activities on a given day under the guidance of a Faculty adviser.
 This event will be a showcase event for students from all programs.
 Total estimated time 5 hours.

 - Students will facilitate a STEM event during school placement.
 All activities should be verified by a representative from the community work setting and the placement school.
 The community work setting and the placement school do not have to be the same.
+(SU Only)

-Elaboration of the documentation required:
+Elaboration of the documentation may include, but not limited to guidelines:

 You will need to submit a portfolio that contains the following information:

 - A record of your attendance and engagement at the educational setting in which you are delivering your STEM work.
-This record must be signed on each occasion by a menber of the teaching staff in the school or educational setting in which your are working.
+This record must be signed on each occasion by a member of the teaching staff in the school or educational setting in which you are working.
 At the end of your work the staff member within the community placement setting will be asked for a statement on the quality of your work.

-- Evidence on the additional on line training in which you have engaged.
+- Evidence on the additional online training in which you have engaged.

 - Photographic or video evidence of your work.
 Remember to obtain ethical permission for all photos and videos.